 First-offense simple possession (or less serious offense) that has received any rehabilitative treatment for pleas entered on or before July 14, 2011.
 Conviction based on a plea entered on or before July 14, 2011, of a first offense of simple possession of any controlled substance for which the defendant has received any kind of rehabilitative treatment such as deferred adjudication under Pen C §1000 or dismissal of charges under Pen C §1203.4 is not a "conviction."
-Nunez-Reyes v Holder (9th Cir 2011)

-646 F3d 684, 694 (en banc), overruling Lujan-Armendariz v INS (9th Cir 2000) 222 F3d 728.
+Nunez-Reyes v Holder (9th Cir 2011) 646 F3d 684, 694 (en banc), overruling Lujan-Armendariz v INS (9th Cir 2000) 222 F3d 728.
+Once a conviction is so treated, the original guilty plea should no longer constitute a formal "admission" of a drug offense that causes inadmissibility under 8 USC §1182(a)(2)(A)(i).
+See, e.g., Matter of E.V.
+(BIA 1953) 5 I&N Dec 194.
 For pleas entered on or before July 14, 2011, a first offense that is less serious than simple possession and that is not analogous to a federal felony also comes within this rule.
 Cardenas-Uriarte v INS (9th Cir 2000) 227 F3d 1132 (expungement of conviction of possession of paraphernalia).
 However, conviction of being under the influence of a controlled substance, in violation of Health & S C §11550(a), is not eliminated as a conviction after rehabilitative relief even for pleas entered on or before July 14, 2011, since the Ninth Circuit treated this offense as more serious than possession.
 Nunez-Reyes, 646 F3d at 695.

-For pleas entered on or before July 14, 2011, if there was a preplea diversion under Pen C §1000 before its amendment on January 1, 1997, then rehabilitative treatment under postplea diversion or Proposition 36, or dismissal under Pen C §1203.4, will still constitute a "conviction" for immigration purposes.
+For pleas entered on or before July 14, 2011, if there was a preplea diversion under Pen C §1000 before its amendment on January 1, 1997, then rehabilitative treatment under postplea diversion or Proposition 36, or dismissal under Pen C §1203.4 in a subsequent case, will still constitute a "conviction" for immigration purposes.
 De Jesus Melendez v Gonzales (9th Cir 2007) 503 F3d 1019.
 See §52.34.
 Additionally, rehabilitative relief will not eliminate the conviction for immigration purposes if the defendant violated probation before obtaining the rehabilitative relief.
 Estrada v Holder (9th Cir 2009) 560 F3d 1039.
 Estrada, however, covered only expungements analogous to those under 18 USC §3607(a) and should not prevent expungements from being effective under Lujan if the defendant was under 21 at the time of the offense, since there is no probation-violation bar for those defendants under 18 USC §3607(c).